maazmsyed/SWE-Project/README.md

 # Just Slidin'

-This android application is a game built for YSC3232: Software Engineering by a group of 5 undergraduate Yale-NUS Students.
+This Android application is a game built for YSC3232: Software Engineering by a group of 5 undergraduate Yale-NUS Students.

 ## Instructions

-This repository is a fully packaged android application that can be run on an Android device or an emulator.
-The programming was done in mind keeping a Pixel 2 in mind, so some issues are expected with usage in other devices.
+This repository is a fully packaged Android application that can be run on an Android device or an emulator.
+The program was designed for a Pixel 2, so some issues are expected with usage in other devices.

 ## Original Timeline